 Time is our most valuable asset.
 The greatest thing about time is that it’s a common variable amongst everyone.
 Regardless of your social or economic standing we all have the same 24 hours in the day.
 Depending on how you spend those hours dictates your success.

 Habits are difficult to change.
 However, they can be replaced with more efficient activities.
-When you’re able to replace your bad habits you’ll find yourself much more successful and productive in the same amount of time you had before.
+When you’re able to replace your bad time-wasting habits you’ll find yourself much more successful and productive in the same amount of time you had before.

-Here are four time wasting habits that you need to drop immediately.
+Here are four time-wasting habits that you need to drop immediately.

-Multitasking is one of the worst habits you can adopt at work.
+Multitasking is one of the worst time-wasting habits you can adopt at work.
 Our brains are meant to focus on one thing at a time.
 The misconception is that when we multitask we’re more efficient since we can complete multiple tasks at once.
 What ends up happening is that we leave things incomplete or finished poorly.
 If you find yourself constantly switching between tasks you’re only hurting your performance and wasting time.

 When you start a task try your very best to finish it all the way through.
 If it’s a longer project you can set a small goal that marks completion for that day or session.
 That way you can stay focused on the task at hand before switching to others.